 When Mayfair is mentioned, luxury springs to mind.
-This thriving area of London is host to many high end designer shops and art galleries of Old Bond Street, New Bond Street, Savile Row (home to the world’s most renowned tailors) and Conduit Street all add to the stylish ambiance of the area which is a lively blend of old and new.
+This thriving area of London plays host to many high end designer shops and art galleries of Old Bond Street, New Bond Street, Savile Row (home to the world’s most renowned tailors) and Conduit Street all add to the stylish ambiance of the area which is a lively blend of old and new.
 It is a wonderful place to windowshop and people watch.

 A charming village piazza square with pubs, galleries and coffee shops, alongside chic boutique shops, restaurants and olde worlde Victorian pubs.
 Tucked between Piccadilly and Curzon Street, this hidden treasure is in the heart of Mayfair.
-Visitors never cease to be amazed by it’s relaxed villagey atmosphere – a contrast to the frenzy of the city.
+Visitors never cease to be amazed by it’s relaxed villagey atmosphere – in contrast to the frenzied ambiance of the city.
 Our charming Mayfair House apartment residence is located in Shepherd Street just a minute’s walk away from the market.
 Shepherd Market, Mayfair, London W1J 7QU

 In the heart of Mayfair, London’s Bond Street is revered throughout the world for its abundance of elegant stores, exclusive designer brands, high end fashion, luxury goods, jewllery, art and antiques.
-It is a popular destination for celebrities, socialites and the international jet set who flock here to some of the world’s most prestigious retailers: Asprey, Bulgari, Burberry, Chanel, Cartier, Dolce & Gabbana, Hermes, Jimmy Choo, Louis Vuitton, Mulberry, Ralph Lauren and Tiffany & Co to name but a few.
+It is a popular destination for celebrities, socialites and the international jet set who flock here to some of the world’s most prestigious retailers.
+Asprey, Bulgari, Burberry, Chanel, Cartier, Dolce & Gabbana, Hermes, Jimmy Choo, Louis Vuitton, Mulberry, Ralph Lauren and Tiffany & Co are all represented here.
 A charming mix of contemporary and traditional elegance.
-Bond Street has it’s own festive display of Christmas lights – a real treat if you are visiting in the winter!
+Bond Street has it’s own festive display of Christmas lights – well worth a visit you are coming to London in the winter!

 South Molton Street

 Charming 19th Century covered shopping arcade running from Piccadilly through to Burlington Gardens, originally constructed “for the sale of jewellery and fancy articles of fashionable demand”.
 This historic delight is one of London’s earliest shopping arcades.
 It is fittingly located within easy walkint distance of some of London’s top hotels.
 The neo-classical Ritz in Piccadilly, art deco Claridges, The Wellesley (luxury boutique hotel), The Connaught (super with Michelin starred restaurants), Four Seasons (great views) and the charming Corinthia Hotel London.
 Burlington Arcade, 51 Piccadilly, Mayfair, London W1J 0QJ.